-The bits Y+(k-1)*N to Y+k*N-1 of the bitmap in the Partial Virtual Bitmap field, if less than Y+48, are for the AP MLD with which the kth nontransmitted BSSID is affiliated where Y-1 is the last bit corresponding to an AP affiliated with the same AP MLD as the AP that corresponds to the transmitted BSSID and N is equal to 2^( Group Addressed BU Indication Exponent +1)-1, and the Group Addressed BU Indication Exponent is carried in the Group Ad-dressed BU Indication Exponent subfield of the EHT Operation Parameters field.
+The bits Y+(k-1)*N to Y+k*N-1 of the bitmap in the Partial Virtual Bitmap field, if less than Y+48, are for the AP MLD with which the kth nontransmitted BSSID is affiliated where Y-1 is the last bit for the AP MLD with which the AP that corresponds to the transmitted BSSID is affiliated with (#12816) and N is equal to 2^( Group Addressed BU Indication Exponent +1)-1, and the Group Addressed BU Indication Exponent is carried in the Group Ad-dressed BU Indication Exponent subfield of the EHT Operation Parameters field.
+The AIDs from Y+(k-1)*N to Y+k*N-1 shall not be allocated to a non-AP STA, and to a non-AP MLD that has a multi-link setup with the AP MLD and has a setup link in which the AP operates. (#13899, 12825)

 The first n bits of N bits are used to indicate that one or more group addressed frames are buffered for each AP of the other AP(s) in the same AP MLD as the kth nontransmitted BSSID in increasing order of their link IDs.
-The remaining bits of N bits are set to 0.
+The remaining (N-n) bits are set to 0.

-35.3.15.2 Group addressed frame receptions
+When the AP MLD has less than 5 links, the Group Addressed BU Indication Exponent subfield shall be set to 1. (#13389)

+35.3.15.2 Non-AP MLD receive operation for group addressed frames (#11084)

+…

-NOTE 2—Additional and exceptional rules of group addressed frame delivery and reception for NSTR mobile AP MLD are defined in 35.3.19 (NSTR mobile AP MLD operation).
+NOTE 2—Additional and exceptional rules of group addressed frame reception for an NSTR mobile AP MLD are defined in 35.3.19 (NSTR mobile AP MLD operation). (#12325)